alceal/plotlars/README.md

 </p>

-Plotlars is a versatile Rust library that bridges the gap between the powerful Polars data analysis library and Plotly library.
+Plotlars is a versatile Rust library that acts as a wrapper around the Plotly crate, bridging the gap between the powerful Polars data analysis library and Plotly.
 It simplifies the process of creating visualizations from data frames, allowing developers to focus on data insights rather than the intricacies of plot creation.

 ## Motivation

 The creation of Plotlars was driven by the need to simplify the process of creating complex plots in Rust, particularly when working with the powerful Polars data manipulation library.
-Generating visualizations often requires extensive boilerplate code and deep knowledge of both the plotting library and the data structure.
+Generating visualizations often requires extensive boilerplate code and deep knowledge of both the plotting library (Plotly) and the data structure.
 This complexity can be a significant hurdle, especially for users who need to focus on analyzing and interpreting data rather than wrestling with intricate plotting logic.

 To illustrate this, consider the following example where a scatter plot is created without Plotlars: